seafloor-geodesy/gnatss/README.md

 │ --residual-limit                                             FLOAT  Maximum residual in centimeters beyond which data points will be excluded from solution.    │
 │                                                                     Note that this will override the value set as configuration.                                │
 │                                                                     [default: None]                                                                             │
+│ --residual-range-limit                                       FLOAT  Maximum residual range (maximum - minimum) in centimeters for a given epoch, beyond         │
+│                                                                     which data points will be excluded from solution.
+Note that this will override the          │
+│                                                                     value set as configuration.                                                                 │
+│                                                                     [default: None]                                                                             │
 │ --qc                         --no-qc                                Flag to plot residuals from run and store in output folder. [default: qc]                   │
 │ --from-cache                 --no-from-cache                        Flag to load the GNSS-A Level-2 Data from cache. [default: no-from-cache]                   │
 │ --remove-outliers            --no-remove-outliers                   Flag to execute removing outliers from the GNSS-A Level-2 Data before running the solver    │